gkcodez/bug-bounty-notes/general/labs/tryhackme/presecurity/how-the-web-works.md

 - The response is then sent back to the client requesting it.
 - All DNS records come with a Time To Live (TTL) value in seconds after which you have to look it up again.
 - Caching saves on making a DNS request everytime you communicate with the server.

+## HTTP in Detail

+### What is HTTP(S)?
+- HTTP - Hyper Text Transfer Protocol.
+- HTTP is a set of rules used while communicating with web servers.
+- HTTPS - Hyper Text Transfer Protocol Secure
+- HTTPS is the secure version of HTTP.
+The data transmitted is encrypted and no one would be able to see it.

+### Requests and Responses
+- URL - Uniform Resource Locator
+-